-- Lay the compact spare tire on the ground at the rear of the vehicle.
-Position the compact spare tire so the valve stem is pointed down facing the rear of the vehicle. - Lower the cable to the ground.
-See "Removing the Spare Tire without the Sliding Rear Convenience Tray" or "Removing the Spare Tire with the Sliding Rear Convenience Tray" earlier in this section.
+1. Lay the compact spare tire on the ground at the rear of the vehicle.
+Position the compact spare tire so the valve stem is pointed down facing the rear of the vehicle.

+- 2. Lower the cable to the ground.
+See Removing the Spare Tire and Tools on page 5-72. - 3.
 Tilt the retainer downward and slip it through the center hole of the spare tire.